juliomateoslangerak/ome-odd-n-ends/dodge-bullet/README.md

 lemma][homomorphism-lemma].
 But algebraists knew a more general version of this fact (UMP of free objects) at least half a century before and I think the idea originated in the theory of vector spaces probably in the 19th century or earlier?
-(Check when exactly, just out of curiosity.)
+(Find out when exactly, just out of curiosity.)